 The West Mesa forms the edge of the Rio Grande River valley.
 Along the mesa’s rim, over 24,000 Native American petroglyph carvings created by the Pueblo tribe are visible.
 Created in 1990, the Petroglyph National Monument protects these cultural treasures.
 We enjoyed spending a morning hiking along the valley and up the mesa to see these ancient carvings.
 A visit here is one of the most unique things to do in Albuquerque.

 New Mexico isn’t exactly known as a wine destination, but it actually shares a lot of characteristics as the Mediterranean wine regions.
-Near Deming, New Mexico, the St. Clair Winery has a sprawling 180-acre complex of vines.
+Near Deming, New Mexico, the D.H.
+Lescombes/St. Clair Winery has a sprawling 180-acre complex of vines.
 The winery has opened a tasting room and restaurant in Albuquerque that is a few blocks from Old Town.
-St. Clair is a must-visit in Albuquerque.
+D.H.
+Lescombes is a must-visit in Albuquerque.

 Imbibe at the Hotel Andaluz